varunyn/sonarQube_workshop/LabGuide300.md

 ### **STEP 1**: Check for the issue in SonarQube

-- Continuing the previous lab, go to the issues page in sonarQube, for this workshop we will solve the issue type Bug.
+- Continuing the previous lab, go to the issues page in sonarQube, for this workshop we will solve the issue type **Bug**.

     ![](images/300/1.png)